HiPo Registry

 Legal basis: Art.
 6(1)(b) GDPR and Art.
 6(1)(f) GDPR.

-13.2 Other system emails via Amazon SES
+13.2 Transactional and membership emails via Amazon SES

 Legal basis: Art.
 6(1)(b) GDPR and Art.
 6(1)(f) GDPR.